 Key OPEC member Saudi Arabia said it was prepared to accept "a big hit" on its own production and agree to arch-rival Iran freezing output at pre-sanctions levels.

 "It does rather look as though OPEC is going to come to an agreement," said Colin Smith, director of oil and gas research at Panmure Gordon in London.

 A preliminary agreement struck in Algiers in September set an output cap at around 32.5-33 million barrels per day compared with the current 33.64 million bpd.

 Before Wednesday's meeting, Saudi Energy Minister Khalid al-Falih said OPEC was indeed focusing on reducing output to a ceiling of 32.5 million bpd and hoped Russia and other non-OPEC producers would contribute a cut of another 0.6 million bpd.

 "The extent of the (price) move shows no one wants to miss the boat.
 There must be a general consensus that there will be a cut, whether it's going to be bullish, I don't know, but it's the domino effect," PVM Oil Associates analyst Tamas Varga said.

 Traders said markets were jittery and prices could swing sharply in either direction depending on developments in Vienna.

-Iran and Iraq have been resisting pressure from Saudi Arabia to curtail production, making it hard for the group to reach an agreement on output cuts.
+Iran and Iraq have been resisting pressure from Saudi Arabia to curtail production, making it harder for the group to reach an agreement on output cuts.

-(Additional reporting by Henning Gloystein in Singapore; editing by Jason Neely and David Clarke)
+(Additional reporting by Henning Gloystein in Singapore; editing by David Clarke and David Evans)